MGXlab/features_pipeline/README.md

 ls -1 genomes/*fasta | sed 's/\.fasta//g' | sed 's/genomes\///g' | grep -v '^$' > config/files.txt
 ```

-To use the pipeline with the example files, you can submit a job to the slurm queue with ```workflow/scripts/snakemake.sbatch```, as below. ```snakemake.sbatch``` is a script that runs snakemake (see section [snakefile.sbatch](https://github.com/waltercostamb/features_pipeline/tree/main?tab=readme-ov-file#snakefilesbatch) for details).
+To use the pipeline with the example files in a slurm cluster, you can submit a job to the queue with ```workflow/scripts/snakemake.sbatch```, as below. ```snakemake.sbatch``` is a script that runs snakemake in a slurm system (see section [snakefile.sbatch](https://github.com/waltercostamb/features_pipeline/tree/main?tab=readme-ov-file#snakefilesbatch) for details).
+If you have another type of system, you should adapt the script.

 ```
 sbatch workflow/scripts/snakefile.sbatch
 ```

-The first time you run the script above, it should take at least 1 hour in the draco cluster.
+The first time you run the script above, it should take at least 3 hours in the draco cluster.
 Most of this time is used to build conda environments.
-After they have been built and you run the script a second time, it should be a lot faster.
+After they have been built, and you run the script a second time, it should be a lot faster.

-If you are not using the draco cluster, you should adapt files ```workflow/scripts/snakemake.sbatch``` (make sure to change the conda activation command lines) and ```config/config.json``` with information appropriate your cluster.
+If you are not using the draco cluster, you should adapt files ```workflow/scripts/snakemake.sbatch``` (make sure to change the conda activation command lines) and ```config/config.json``` with information appropriate to your cluster.

 ## Expected output